-- The Committee will not consider an application for judicial appointment from a member of the Legislative Assembly if he/she is a member of the political party of the current government.
+- 1. The Committee will not consider an application for judicial appointment from a member of the Legislative Assembly if he/she is a member of the political party of the current government.
 Former members of the Legislative Assembly of the same political party as the current government may apply two years after the date of resignation or retirement from office. - 2.
-Members of the Committee cannot apply to be considered for an appointment to the Ontario Court of Justice for a period of two years from the date they cease to serve as a member of the Committee. - 3.
+In accordance with the Courts of Justice Act, members of the Committee cannot apply to be considered for an appointment to the Ontario Court of Justice for a period of three years from the date they cease to serve as a member of the Committee. - 3.
 No current member of the Committee can act as a reference for a candidate seeking an appointment to the Ontario Court of Justice. - 4.
 Members of the Committee who have a conflict or a perceived conflict in the nature of a potential bias or prejudice in regard to a candidate must declare such conflict and refrain from taking part in the assessment, questioning and evaluation of that candidate.